Muthukumar-Subramaniam/install-k8s-on-linux/README.md

-# Install Kubernetes cluster on linux nodes with Ansible Playbook
+# Install Kubernetes cluster on linux nodes with Ansible playbook
 This Ansible playbook automates the installation and configuration of a Kubernetes cluster using the latest stable version of Kubernetes.
 It's designed to streamline the deployment process, ensuring consistency and reducing manual errors.
 The playbook automatically downloads and installs the latest stable Kubernetes release, ensuring you're deploying the most up-to-date version.